-Several games see players demonstrate during national anthem
+NFL players protest during anthem, drawing rebuke from Trump

 At Baltimore, both teams stood, but while most of the Ravens lined up shoulder to shoulder on the sideline, second-year linebacker Tim Williams stood alone in front of the bench with his back toward the field.

-All of the players on each team at New England appeared to stand for the national anthem, some bowing their heads and others placing their hands on their hearts.
+All players on each team at New England appeared to stand for the anthem, some bowing their heads and others placing their hands on their hearts.
 The Patriots observed a moment of silence beforehand for Weymouth, Massachusetts, police officer Michael Chesna, who was killed last month in the line of duty.

 “The NFL has been engaged in constructive discussions with the NFL Players Association regarding the anthem and issues of equality and social justice that are of concern to many Americans,” league spokesman Brian McCarthy said in an email.